fernandes-daniel/palindrome/README.md

 **Palindrome App**

-- Building the app:
+- Building:
   From the root of the project run ./build.sh

+- Testing:
+  From the root of the project run ./test.sh

-- Running the app:
+- Running:
   From the root of the project run ./runApi.sh to start off the Akka Http server From the root of the project run ./runUi.sh to start off the Node/React user interface